 ADDING THIRD-PARTY VIDEOS TO ONLINE CLASSES

 There are two ways to share videos from an outside source: link the video using the URL or embed the video with the embed code.
 A possible third option is available if the creator of the video allows you to download the video.
-In that case, follow the instructions in the “Creating Your own Videos” section to link the video using VIC.
+In that case, follow the instructions in the “Creating Your own Videos” section to link the video using Stream.

 For more detailed instruction on how to share a third-party video with your students, watch the video below.